tsuza/SPDependy/README.md

 - Implement a Rust-like approach where you can just list the names of the include ( e.g. Stocksoup ) and it'll automatically fetch the URL.

 ## N.B ##
-**This is my first Go script and I learnt it on the spot while writing this script.
+**This is my first Rust script.
 If there are any suggestions or improvements, open an issue!**